ropensci/roweb3/content/blog/2026-05-28-goodpractice/index.md

 The goodpractice package has always been designed for console output.
 This updated version now provides immediate and consistent detail on check progress while running.
 The [cli package](https://cli.r-lib.org) is also used to give consistently formatted output for all check groups.

+The large increase in numbers of checks also means that directly printing goodpractice results may fill several screens of output.
+This update also adds a `groups` parameter to the [`print()` method](https://docs.ropensci.org/goodpractice/reference/print.goodPractice.html), to enable printing check results only for specified groups.
+That way you can run the main [`gp()` function](https://docs.ropensci.org/goodpractice/reference/gp.html) once, then step through each check group by printing results only for that group, fixing those, and then moving on to the next group.

+## Let us know what you think

+Like all rOpenSci packages, goodpractice is a community effort that lives through community use and feedback.
+We'd love to hear what you think, via social media, or through issues on the [GitHub repository](https://github.com/ropensci-review-tools/goodpractice).